ModelarData/ModelarDB-RS/docs/user/README.md

    - Run Client: `cargo run --bin modelardb [server_address] [query_file]`
 5. Move `modelardbd`, `modelardbm`,`modelardb`, and `modelardbb` from the `target` directory to any directory.
-6. Install and test the Python bindings for `modelardbe` using Python:
+6. Install and test the Python bindings for `modelardb_embedded` using Python:
    * Install: `python3 -m pip install .`
    * Run Tests: `python3 -m unittest`